 - Semen needs to enter the vaginal canal

-- You need to be ovulating, which happens for a few days once a month
+- You need to be ovulating at the same time, which happens for a few days once a month

 If semen spills into your vagina or you or your partner touches your vagina with semen on your hands, there is the slightest chance you might get pregnant.